-Named after the delicate structures of a herringbone fish, this popular floor has been an endearing interior classic and looks set to be a favourite choice by homeowners for 2020.
+Named after the delicate structures of a herringbone fish, this popular floor has been an endearing interior classic.

 Whether you are looking to introduce pattern to a modern or traditional home, herringbone provides a variety of options to play with colour, texture and finish.
 It will hold its own with predicted interior trends for the year ahead such as botanicals, bolds, JOMO and retro styles.

 Mixing it up with varying wood finishes can add focal interest in plain rooms where tranquillity and comfort are key.
 For example, keeping walls in soft neutrals in bedrooms creates a relaxing ambience and adding a mixed finish floor, such as Lido, can give an updated reclaimed look.

 Herringbone is an excellent look for homeowners using retro and reclaimed room themes which are seeing a resurgence in the year ahead.

 A light colour wooden floor with grain details, such as our Luxury Trends Marilyn, partners well with industrial greys, dark furniture and white wall finishes.
 The combination of geometric design gives herringbone a chance to highlight its very contemporary side.

 Using the same effect floor over multiple rooms gives an uncomplicated feel and prevents space being divided – a fabulous hint if you do not have much space to play with.

 This can also work in open-plan homes where you want the practicality of design throughout and a floor that can deliver the performance in multiple-use areas.